RAP REVIEW

 Janet Coffman, Chair

-The Health Policy & Social Sciences Committee reviews applications under the T2 and Research Policy RFPs, as well as policy and social science-focused applications submitted under RFPs not defined by subject matter (e.g., pilot research).
+The Social, Behavioral, & Health Policy Sciences (SBHPS) Committee reviews applications under the T2 and Research Policy RFPs, as well as policy and social science-focused applications submitted under RFPs not defined by subject matter (e.g., pilot research).

 Molecular Medicine